Pasadena Short Line

-The Pasadena Short Line was a line of the Pacific Electric Railway, running from 1902 until 1951, between Downtown Los Angeles and Downtown Pasadena, California.
-The route went through Eastside Los Angeles along the foot of the eastern San Rafael Hills to the western San Gabriel Valley.
+The Pasadena Short Line was a passenger railway line of the Pacific Electric Railway.
+It ran between Downtown Los Angeles and Downtown Pasadena, California, through Eastside Los Angeles along the foot of the eastern San Rafael Hills to the western San Gabriel Valley.
+It was in service under the company between 1902 until 1951, though it had operated under different companies back to its beginnings as a horsecar line.
+The route, designated by the company as line 2, was the key component of the company's Northern Subdivision.

 History

 The route began as a horsecar line.
 In 1894, the Pasadena & Los Angeles Electric Railway purchased, re-gauged, electrified, and double-tracked a section of the line for streetcar use.
 Service began on May 6, 1895.
 Pacific Electric acquired the route in 1898.
 The line was again rebuilt to standard gauge with service between Pasadena and Los Angeles beginning in December 1902.
 Negotiations to cross the existing roads — the Santa Fe Railway, Terminal Railway, and California Cycleway — led Pacific Electric to build a bridge over the right of ways shortly after their service commenced.
 In 1908, double tracking was completed throughout.

-Peak service was likely reached around 1917 or 1918, with 90 trains operating daily in each direction.
+Peak service frequency was likely reached around 1917 or 1918, with 90 trains operating daily in each direction.
 Two years later, Pacific Electric had cut that number to 59.
 Starting November 1926, some morning rush hour trains originated at Mariposa and Lake in Altadena.
 Service reductions continued throughout the late 1920s and 1930s.
 A complimenting outbound trip to Altadena began in 1938.
-Minor reroutes near the line's terminals occurred in 1940 and the Altadena runs ended the following year.
+Minor reroutes near the line's terminals occurred in 1940 and a reroute to accommodate the rebuild of the Aliso Street bridge also began that year, lasting until 1943.

+The Altadena runs ended in January 1941.
+The line was rerouted to no longer serve the Pacific Electric Building in 1942 as buses had begun operating from the street-level concourse there.
+Cars thereafter loop around via San Pedro, Sixth, Main, First, and Los Angeles except on New Years Day to serve the Tournament of Roses until 1947 when they began serving the elevated concourse.
+One-man operation of cars began on October 22, 1950.
+The last trains ran over the line in the early morning of September 30, 1951, at the end of service from the previous day.
+A railfan excursion run after normal service that day became the last trip via electric railway between Los Angeles and Pasadena until the construction of the Los Angeles County Metropolitan Transportation Authority Gold Line in the early 2000s.
+Service was promptly replaced by buses.

-Service was replaced by buses on September 30, 1951.
-By 1981, all tracks had been removed along the route.
+Caltrans noted that all tracks had been removed along the route by 1981.